Shreeharsha (Harsha) Tarikere

 Ph.D., Indian Institutes for Science Education and Research (IISER Pune).
 Pune, India.

-Research Interests:During my summer internship days I was captivated by evolutionary mechanisms that bring about diversity of forms in the living world.
-I developed an interest in understanding the molecular intricacies of organ development and specification in evolution.
+Research Interests:During my summer internship days Harsha was captivated by evolutionary mechanisms that bring about diversity of forms in the living world.
+He developed an interest in understanding the molecular intricacies of organ development and specification in evolution.

-I completed my PhD in L S Shashidhara’s lab at IISER Pune trying to understand the evolution and development of halteres in Drosophila melanogaster in comparison to hind wing appendages in other insects.
-I primarily studied the role of Ultrabithorax (Ubx) in the development of wings in a silkmoth species (Lepidoptera), in comparison to species of other insect orders.
+Harsha completed his PhD in L S Shashidhara’s lab at IISER Pune trying to understand the evolution and development of halteres in Drosophila melanogaster in comparison to hind wing appendages in other insects.
+He primarily studied the role of Ultrabithorax (Ubx) in the development of wings in a silkmoth species (Lepidoptera), in comparison to species of other insect orders.

-To sustain my continued interests in understanding the evolution and development of organs, I joined the Extavour lab in 2015 as a post doc.
-My current interests revolve around understanding the mechanisms of development of ovarioles and regulation of their number in Drosophila.
+To sustain his continued interests in understanding the evolution and development of organs, Harsha joined the Extavour lab in 2015 as a post doc.
+His work in the lab revolved around understanding the mechanisms of development of ovarioles and regulation of their number in Drosophila.